maxxiimo/the-front-end-manifesto/Mobile Foundation.md

 1. Ryan Bates screencast "[Mobile Devices][]".

-2. In the  tutorial "[How to Build a Mobile Rails 3.1 App][How to Build]" the author shows you how to use the [mobylette][] and [jquery_mobile_rails][] gems in your application.
-The mobylette gem handles requests and allows your controller to respond with a :mobile format, while the jquery-mobile-rails gem adds [jQuery Mobile][] files to your asset pipeline which helps make everything look great and work like a native mobile app.
+2. The tutorial "[How to Build a Mobile Rails 3.1 App][How to Build]" demonstrates how to use the [mobylette][] and [jquery_mobile_rails][] gems.
+The mobylette gem handles requests and allows your controller to respond with a :mobile format, while the jquery-mobile-rails gem adds [jQuery Mobile][] files to your asset pipeline: which helps make everything look great and work like a native mobile app.

-3. Much like mobylette, [mobile-fu][] detects mobile requests and allows you to respond with a :mobile format.
-Here's some more information on this gem:
+3. Much like mobylette, [mobile-fu][] detects mobile requests and allows your application to respond with a :mobile format.
+Here's a brief how to:

-    \- [Mobilize Your Rails Application with Mobile Fu][Mobilize Rails]
+    [Mobilize Your Rails Application with Mobile Fu][Mobilize Rails]

 4. There is a rack-based detection solution called [mobvious][]: